Modern Slavery and Human Trafficking Statement

 Our supply chain

 We expect our entire supply chain to have a zero-tolerance approach to slavery and human trafficking.
-Our suppliers have to demonstrate that they use labour ethically and within the law.
+Our product suppliers have to demonstrate that they use labour ethically and within the law.
 Where they cannot demonstrate this standard, we will look to end the business relationship.

 Our policies and procedures